Typical0/Windows11-Debloat-Guide/README.md

 ```
 Get-AppxPackage | Remove-AppxPackage
 ```
 Ignore all the errors.
-If you prefer to delete all apps manually, start from Alarms and Clock section.
+If you prefer to delete all apps manually, or if you like to leave some apps intact, start from Alarms and Clock section.

 ### Alarms and Clock
 In the Powershell, type: